kebaldwi/ansible_lab_v1/LabFlow.md

 ```
 If we review our lab directory structure, we can see that there is a roles directory.
 Within that roles directory there is a directory called **ansible-pyats**.
 A deep dive into roles is beyond the scope of this session, but as you move further into your Ansible journey, you may find that roles bring some highly beneficial re-use and modularity to your Ansible practice.

-### Deploy Base Configuration to a site using Ansible Playbooks
+### Part 3: Using Ansible Playbooks to Apply Configuration

 In this section of the lab, we will deploy a base configuration to our topology.
 Let's briefly review the topology